 “That small boy,” she said pointing to a small boy.
 “He’s having a potty emergency.”

-On the way home I rode on the Parkway, hugging the shoulder’s white line.
-A big man in a white van blew his horn behind me and when he went past almost shrugged me off the road.
+On the way home I rode on the road, instead of the all-purpose trail, hugging the shoulder’s white line.
+A burly man in a shiny white pick-up blew his horn behind me, and when he went past, he almost shrugged me off the road, giving me the finger.
 I cursed under my breath.
+Some people are jerks.
+There’s no getting around it or doing anything about it.
 At home I hosed the Schwinn off and hung it up in the garage.

 I was sure by then it was the end of Steve-o.
 He wasn’t going to be Delicate Steve anymore.
 He was going to be Azuolas, raising a family, like a mighty oak, probably having another child-or-two while he still had time.
 I would be riding alone next year.
 I checked the tires.
 They looked good, although I knew that hanging upside down in the garage in the winter months all the air would slowly seep out of them.